Oldsmobile Toronado: First generation (1966–1970)

 The Toronado began as a design painting by Oldsmobile stylist David North in 1962.
 His "Flame Red Car" was a compact sports/personal car never intended for production.
 A few weeks after the design was finished, however, Oldsmobile division was informed it would be permitted to build a personal car in the Riviera/Thunderbird class for the 1966 model year, and North's design was selected.
 For production economy, the still-unnamed car was to share the so-called E-body shell with the redesigned 1966 Buick Riviera (then entering its second generation), which was substantially larger than North had envisioned.
 Despite the efforts of Oldsmobile and General Motors styling chief Bill Mitchell to put the car on the smaller A-body intermediate used by the Oldsmobile Cutlass, they were overruled for cost reasons.

 Oldsmobile had been working on front-wheel drive since 1958, a project shepherded by engineer John Beltz (who originated the 4-4-2 and would later become head of the division).
 Although initially envisioned for the smaller F-85 line, its cost and experimental nature pushed the program towards a larger, more expensive car.
 Engineer F. J. Hooven of the Ford Motor Company, had patented a similar FWD layout, and Ford considered the design for the 1961 Ford Thunderbird.
 However, the capability to develop and engineer it on such short notice was doubtful.
-In 1956 Oldsmobile had also introduced a personal 2-door concept car called the Oldsmobile Golden Rocket that didn't progress into production.
+In 1956 Oldsmobile had also introduced a personal 2-door concept car called the Oldsmobile Golden Rocket that did not progress to production.

 The unusual Toronado powertrain developed by Oldsmobile, called the Unitized Power Package (UPP), packaged a Rocket V8 and transmission into an engine bay no larger than one for a conventional rear-wheel drive car.
 During its seven-year development, UPP components were driven over 1.5 million test miles to verify their strength and reliability.
 They proved so well-built the UPP was employed basically unchanged in the 1970s GMC motorhome.

 Firestone designed an 8.85" x 15" tire especially for the Toronado called the TFD (Toronado-Front-Drive) tire.
 It had a stiffer sidewall than normal, and the tread and stylishly thin white pin-stripe were also unique.

-Oldsmobile engineers selected a conventional, though performance-boosted, Olds 425 cuin Super Rocket V8 rated at 385 hp and 475 lbft of torque.
-It was an increase of 10 hp over the Starfire 425, and an increase of 20 hp over the standard 425 engine in the Ninety-Eight.
+Oldsmobile engineers selected a conventional, though performance-boosted, Oldsmobile 425 cuin Super Rocket V8 rated at 385 hp and 475 lbft of torque.
+It was an increase of 10 hp over the Starfire 425, and an increase of 20 hp over the standard 425 engine in the Oldsmobile Ninety-Eight.
 The Toronado intake manifold's unique shape was depressed to allow for engine hood clearance.